FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/events/fil-brussels.md

         transformative discussions, FDS is your gateway to advancing the blockchain frontier.
       external-link: https://www.fildev.io/FDS-4
-    - title: " IPFS Camp 2024"
+    - title: IPFS Camp 2024
       start-date: 2024-07-11
       end-date: 2024-07-13
-      location: Bruxelles, Bruxelles
+      location: Register to see location
+      description:
-      description: "IPFS Camp is for those who want to bend the arc of the Internet to be more open, efficient, and secure.
+        "IPFS Camp is for those who want to bend the arc of the Internet to be more open, efficient, and secure.
 Connecting builders and users, organized by thematic tracks, and inspired by both the in-depth conversations and unbounded energy of previous IPFS gatherings, it will